 We can't stop daydreaming about taking a vacation to Germany's largest state: Bavaria.
 As the largest state, it's also one of the most regionally diverse, with sprawling picturesque meadows, impeccably preserved medieval towns, heaven-high Alps, and bustling, yet quaint, cities.
 Oh, and we can't forget the pretzels and the beer, which fuel you through all that city and castle-hopping.
 What we're trying to say is that Bavaria is the destination to visit if you want to experience storybook kitsch in all its glory, so we're rounding up the best Bavarian cities to visit to get you inspired.

-We're not the only ones dazzled by this European fairytale-like kingdom, as many of the sights here were Walt Disney's inspiration.
-Here's a glimpse of all the magic that lives in Bavarian cities and towns—get ready to feel like you were transported to another era, where the fairy tales come alive.
+We're guessing we're not the only ones dazzled by this European fairytale-like kingdom, as many of the sights here were Walt Disney's inspiration.
+Here's a glimpse of all the magic that lives in Bavarian cities and towns.
+Get ready to feel like you were transported to another era, where the fairy tales come alive.

 Rothenburg ob der Tauber

 You don't know quaint until you go to Rothenburg, where winding cobblestone roads abound.
 Because the conservation laws are super strict here, everything is impressively well preserved, which makes you feel like you've entered a time gone by.
 Given its undeniable charm, it's one of the destinations on the Romantic Road (the tourist name for the road between Würzburg and Füssen dotted by picturesque towns, breathtaking view, and castle landmarks).
 It's considered more of a town than a city with a population of 11,000, though there's definitely enough going on here to stay for a while.